I have something to tell you, and I’m giving fair warning that you won’t like it.

 By the time you melt down the two ounces of dark chocolate over 24 fat bombs, there’s more than enough taste with very little sugar per bomb.
 Plus, your body understands how to process that sugar.
 Your body should provide just enough insulin to process a small real food source of sugar.
 If you continued to overdo artificial sweeteners, your body may be confused by the sugar it thinks is coming, but never arrives.

-One more stevia-free victory – I brought home my beloved bun-less Bacon Bacon Burger from The Cheesecake Factory last weekend.
-I didn’t steal even one of my son’s fries on the drive home.
+One more stevia-free victory – I brought home my beloved bun-less Bacon Bacon Burger from The Cheesecake Factory last weekend and I didn’t steal even one of my son’s fries on the drive home.
 Previously I was all – huh, I don’t know what happened to the fries.
 I guess they don’t fill those bags the way they used to.
 Nope, I don’t know anything about the salt all over my face.

 Ha.
 Look at me ending this blog like I’m all sciencey.